 Proven Health Benefits of Alfalfa

-Alfalfa has been shown by many scientific studies to offer health benefits, including the following:
+Alfalfa benefits for the human body have been shown by many scientific studies, including the following:

 It may help lower cholesterol level